 The BAC increase from a fever is particularly significant when you consider that many cold remedies contain alcohol -some up to 25%.
-If you’re particularly small and took a cold medication to treat your fever, you could even be charged with drunk driving without ever having consumed an alcoholic drink.
+If you are a smaller-sized individual and you took a cold medication to treat your symptoms, you could even be charged with a DUI without ever having consumed an alcoholic drink.
 You’re also more likely to be affected by the alcohol in cold medicine while sick because most people tend to eat less while they’re not feeling well, which means you will absorb the alochol more quickly and absorb more of it overall.